-During the three months ended April 30, 2022, the Company issued to 180 Consulting an aggregate of 78,031 shares of common stock as compensation for services previously rendered during the three months ended January, 31, 2022.
+During the three months ended October 31, 2022, the Company issued to 180 Consulting an aggregate of 53,836 shares of common stock as compensation for services previously rendered during the three months ended July 31, 2022.
 Such shares were issued pursuant to the Master Services Agreement, effective March 19, 2020, by and between the Company and 180 Consulting and related statements of work.
-The shares were issued in a private placement in reliance on the exemption from registration available under Section 4(a)(2) of the Securities Act, including Regulation D promulgated thereunder and the certificate representing such shares has a legend imprinted on it stating that the shares have not been registered under the Securities Act or pursuant to an exemption from such registration.
+The shares were issued in a private placement in reliance on the exemption from registration available under Section 4(a)(2) of the Securities Act, including Regulation D promulgated thereunder and the certificate representing such shares has a legend imprinted on it stating that the shares have not been registered under the Securities Act and cannot be transferred until properly registered under the Securities Act or pursuant to an exemption from such registration.